keatchong/GettingDataAndCleaningData/README.md

 # Execution Steps

 1. Unzip data package to your preferred directory ex: `<your_home_directory>`
-2. Copy **all files and folder from package** to be **directly under** your R working folder ( as per `getwd()` )
+2. Copy **all files and folder from package** parent folder follow original layout and put them **directly under** your R working folder ( as per `getwd()` )
-3. Copy this script  to your working folder
+3. Copy script run_analysis.R to your R working folder
 4. `source(“run_analysis.R”)` to run
 5. Check output tidy_data.txt at working directory (the file will be overwritten each time step 4 is run)

 # High Level View Of The Script
-The script is a straight forward single file script which containing the codes to carry out all the needed steps with no other embedded functions.
-While the script is commented appropriately at right place to aid understanding, It would be beneficial to have the high level structure in mind.
+The script is single file script which containing the codes to carry out all the needed steps with no other embedded functions.
+While the script is commented appropriately at right place to aid understanding, it would be beneficial to have the high level structure in mind.